-To learn about managing directories and files on an OES 2015 SP1 server, see "Understanding Directory Structures in Linux POSIX File Systems" in the OES 2015 SP1: File Systems Management Guide and "Understanding Directory Structures for the NSS File System" in the OES 2015 SP1: File Systems Management Guide.
+To learn about managing directories and files on an OES 11 SP3 server, see "Understanding Directory Structures in Linux POSIX File Systems" in the OES 11 SP3: File Systems Management Guide.

 13.4.2 Managing NSS

 Use the links in Table 13-3 to find information on the many management tasks associated with NSS volumes.